alimoabd2127/AWSMessageServer/README.md

 # AWS Message Server

-A NodeJS server that sets up a local server for you to send emails and sms messages from your AWS account using HTTP POST methods.
+A NodeJS server for you to send emails and sms messages from your AWS account using HTTP POST methods.

 Please user the Docker container for a production setup.